R-umaria/HackCanada/README.md

 git clone https://github.com/R-umaria/HackCanada.git

 ## Usage
-Recording:
+How to use:

-Click Start Recording to begin capturing your video.
+1. Click 'Start Recording' to begin capturing your video.
 Your video is automatically converted to text after stopping the recording.

-Feedback:
+2.Feedback:
 Click Get Feedback to view AI-generated feedback on your performance.

-Facial Expression Visualization:
+3. Facial Expression Visualization:
 The live camera uses DeepFace to detect and display your facial reactions during the recording.

-Retry:
+4. Retry:
 Use the Retry button to clear the current session and start over.

 ## Technology Stack